alexrinttln/philosophy/README.md

 ### GitHub as CMS

-If you want to know how the GitHub can be used as CMS, seet the [GitHub as CMS.md](/GitHub%20as%20CMS.md) file.
+If you want to know how the GitHub can be used as CMS, see the [GitHub as CMS.md](/GitHub%20as%20CMS.md) file.